Heavy Student Loan Debt Forces Many Millennials To Delay Buying Homes

 But at age 31, McHale isn't living that dream.
 Instead, he and his wife rent in Danbury, Conn., an hour's drive from the elementary school where he teaches, across the state line in New York.

-Not owning a home makes him feel he's made a mistake that's kept him short of a key milestone — and his piece of the American Dream.
-McHale says he feels entrapped by he and his wife's combined $1,200 monthly student loan bills, which prevent them from saving enough for a down payment.
+Not owning a home makes him feel he has made a mistake that has kept him short of a key milestone — and his piece of the American dream.
+McHale says he feels trapped by his and his wife's combined $1,200 monthly student loan bills, which prevent them from saving enough for a down payment.

 And he says renting means he isn't free to plan his life, even as their first child — a boy — is on the way.
-One example: Decorating the baby's nursery.
-"We can't really make any actual changes; we can't really paint too much," McHale says.
+One example: decorating the baby's nursery.
+"We can't really make any actual changes.
+We can't really paint too much," McHale says.

 Loading...

 "It seems like there's like a debt spiral or something.
-When you get into a little bit of it, it just feeds back in on itself, and for us that started with student loans; that was our first debt," he says.
+When you get into a little bit of it, it just feeds back in on itself, and for us that started with student loans — that was our first debt," he says.

-It feels especially bad, when he compares himself to his dad's generation.
+It feels especially bad when he compares himself with his father's generation.
 Neither his father nor his uncles were burdened by student loans.
 "They all owned a house and had their full-time jobs by the time they were like 21," McHale says.

 Yet many economists say this younger generation will eventually be able to buy — just later than previous generations.